git-pull/tao-of-tmux/manuscript/06-window.md

 ## Closing windows

-You can delete a window in two ways.
-First, you can exit or kill every pane in that window.
+There are two ways to kill a window.
+First, exit or kill every pane in the window.
 Panes can be killed via `Prefix` + `x` or by `Ctrl` + `d` within the pane's shell.
-The second way is `Prefix` + `&`, which will prompt you if you really want to delete the window.
+The second way, `Prefix` + `&`, which prompts if you really want to delete the window.
 Warning: this will destroy all panes inside, and any processes.

 From inside the current window, try this: